 Go for success.
 UNT is recognized as a best university by Forbes every year.
 You have a wealth of opportunities and degree choices here.
-Each year, 4,000 students transfer their credits to UNT.
+Each year, nearly 4,000 students transfer their credits to UNT.
 In fact, UNT is one of the top universities in the nation for transfer students, according to the U.S. News & World Report’s America’s Best Colleges guide.

 Options and flexibility while you work on your bachelor’s degree.

 High-quality classes and programs.

 A good job in your field when you graduate and the employment opportunities of a large metroplex.

 Selected as a “Best in the West” college by The Princeton Review.

 Nationally recognized programs in business, biology, the arts, education and engineering, among others.